All Episodes

 Why we might have to cancel a field trip to Walmart, and the kids won't learn how to buy anything and interact with the workers.

-Of course, why are we going to teach kids to buy anything when we're in the middle of a recession anyway, and nobody's got any money.
+Of course, why are we going to teach kids to buy anything when we're in the middle of a recession anyway and nobody's got any money?

 Sir Douglas Quintet is back.

-This is this is just this is so great here.
+This is so great here.

 The states involved are Alaska, Colorado, Florida, Idaho, Michigan, Nebraska, New Hampshire, South Carolina, South Dakota, and Utah.

-When voters likely will decide whether to amend the state constitution and ban gay marriage.
+They want the court to say it's ruling, stay its ruling until after the November election, when voters likely will decide whether to amend the state constitution and ban gay marriage.

 I'll bet you the Democrat Party was in on this.

-You just know that the Democrat Party, no, no, don't start this gay marriage stuff now.
+The last, you just know that the Democrat Party, no, no, don't start this gay marriage stuff now.

 We'll wait till after the election to do this.